 The bathroom is equipped with all amenities that you may need when staying in a secluded place like this.
 Do not get me wrong.
 You have a Spar shop in Abersoch, but it is a quite good touch to find some extra toiletries available when you need them in the middle of the night.

 The open-plan kitchen is also fully equipped.
-A quite functional space with dinner table, cook, and everything you need to prepare any kind of meals.
+A quite functional space with a dinner table, cooker, and everything you need to prepare any kind of meal.
 We have used the kitchen during all our stay, even preparing meals such as a Beef Bourguignon.
 We also have a nice selection of tea and coffee available.

 The quirky lounge with a quite hygge vibe is what I can call the most aesthetically pleasing space inside the barn.
 We could make the most of the natural light during the day and enjoy the cosiness of this space at dusk.
 Just gorgeous.